AdhamAlQatawy/Covid-Exploratory-Analysis-in-SQL/README.md

 # Covid-Exploratory-Analysis-in-SQL
 this project is data analysis project for the covid19 dataset to find insights like:
-- find the infection percentage
+- the infections and deaths percentages
-- find the deaths percentage
+- the number of infection and deaths for each continent
-- find the number of infection and deaths for each continent
+- The total death percentage around the world
-- etc....
+- Getting the vaccinated people's percentage